Resize Text: |

 A3.
 In general, straightforward CPE applications and claims take 4 to 6 weeks for processing.

-(ii) Activities you have attended may not be in SMC’s accredited list
+(ii) Activities you have attended may not be in the SMC’s accredited list

 (iii) Applications or claims may have been rejected due to:

-• Events are organised by pharmaceutical, non-healthcare related companies skewed towards commercial purposes
+• Events organised by pharmaceutical, non-healthcare related companies for their commercial purposes

-• Speakers and primarily audiences targeted are not doctors
+• Speakers and primary audiences of CME are not targeted at doctors

 Q4.
 What are the categories for accumulation of CPE claims?